-We have openings for 1-2 PhD rotation students for the 2022-2023 academic year.
-All potential graduate students must be accepted into the Rutgers Neuroscience or Molecular Biosciences graduate programs.
+We are not taking additional rotation students for the 2022-2023 academic year.
+Potential graduate students for 2023-2024 must be accepted into the Rutgers Neuroscience or Molecular Biosciences graduate programs.

 Undergraduate students interested in joining the lab can apply by filling out our application form.

 For other positions, please send inquiries and your CV to b.daniels [at] rutgers.edu!

 Assistant Professor of Cell Biology and Neuroscience